HunterBelanger/papillon-ndl/README.md

 number generation process, allowing the distributions to know how to sample themselves, but not know or assume anything about random number generation.

-### Energies
-While the standard unit of energy in ACE files is the MeV, PapillonNDL uses the eV.
-As such, all incoming energies must be provided in eV, **NOT** MeV.
-All sampled outgoing energies are also provided to the user in eV as well.

 ## Dependencies
 To build and install the library, cmake >= 3.9 is required, along with a C++ compiler which supports the C++17 standard.
 The recommended compiler is